-The following interview and collection of collages appear on Issue Zero of LONGITŪDINĒS.
-Get your copy now!
+This interview and the collection appear on Issue Zero of LONGITŪDINĒS.

 Can you tell us a little bit about your artistic journey?
 How did you come to the art of collage?

 I am usually a ‘logorrheic taciturn’ so I’ll try not to keep it long, but neither to cut it short.
 I don’t think I can call mine an ‘artistic journey’: I never had the necessary talent to afford that, nor the ambition.

 I lack the vision, the constancy, the imagination.
 I feel that the things that I make are pretty far from an artistic act.
 I am very interested in art – when made by others –but that sense of interest doesn’t apply to me in the first person.
 In my home, there were always plenty of crayons, markers, and sheets of paper.
 My parents – just like many other people their age who were born in Brianza and grew up during the 70s – studied to become interior decorators.
 Because of the massive presence of furniture companies and not much else in the area, there was a constant need to train people to design the furniture made by local artisans.

 Ever since I was a child, I got used to seeing my dad busy in the evening, drawing on the drafting machine.
 To me, that machine looked like a spaceship, with its blue lightbulb illuminating it from above and the small wheels pushing it around.
 During the day he was in the showroom, and in the evening he kept working to earn more money.
 If I close my eyes, I see myself sitting on the sofa in the living room and he is in the middle of the room, focusing on the tracing sheets.
 On the table, there are rapidographs, the Staedtler water markers, the Letraset dry transfers.
 This image has influenced me over the years that followed: the idea that the best time to work seriously on something is in the evening or at night.